Search

 Prison Nurse salaries typically start at Band 5 – the same NHS pay banding as any entry level Nurse.

-Currently, a Band 5 salary pays more than £27,000 a year.
-This salary rises with every year of experience.
+Currently, a Band 5 salary pays £32,073 a year with up to 2 years experience.
+This salary rises with experience to £39,043 for a Band 5 with over 4 years of experience.

 However, it’s not uncommon for salaries to start at Band 6, perhaps when a prison is looking for a particular level of experience.
-In this banding pay rises towards £35,000 a year.
+In this banding pay starts at £39,959 a year.

 You can find out exactly how NHS bandings work and what you could earn on each by using our handy NHS pay calculator.